Milan Iloski

-Milan Iloski (born July 29, 1999) is an American professional soccer player who plays as a forward and winger for USL Championship club Orange County SC.
+Milan Iloski (born July 29, 1999) is an American professional soccer player who plays as a forward for the Philadelphia Union of Major League Soccer.

 Career

 College and amateur

-Iloski played three years of college soccer at the University of California, Los Angeles between 2016 and 2019, scoring 23 goals and tallying 6 assists in 46 appearances.
+Iloski played three years of college soccer at the University of California, Los Angeles, between 2016 and 2019, scoring 23 goals and tallying 6 assists in 46 appearances.

 Iloski also played with USL League Two sides FC Golden State Force and Ogden City SC.

 Real Salt Lake

 On January 15, 2020, Iloski signed as a Homegrown Player for Real Salt Lake of Major League Soccer.
 Iloski made his professional debut on March 7, 2020, appearing for Real Monarchs in the USL Championship in a 1–0 loss to San Antonio FC.
 Following the 2021 season, Iloski's contract option was declined by Salt Lake.

 Orange County SC

 On February 22, 2022, Iloski signed with USL Championship club Orange County SC.
-Iloski made his debut for OCSC on March 13, 2022, scoring the team's only goal in a 2-1 loss to Colorado Springs Switchbacks FC.
-On May 17, 2022, Iloski was named USL Championship Player of the Week for Week 10 of the 2022 season in recognition of his hat-trick in OCFC's 5-1 win against FC Tulsa.
+Iloski made his debut for OCSC on March 13, 2022, scoring the team's only goal in a 2–1 loss to Colorado Springs Switchbacks FC.
+On May 17, 2022, Iloski was named USL Championship Player of the Week for Week 10 of the 2022 season in recognition of his hat-trick in OCFC's 5–1 win against FC Tulsa.
 His hat-trick against Tulsa was the first in OCSC club history to be completed in a single half.
-On July 26, 2022, Iloski was named USL Championship Player of the Week for the second time during the 2022 season, this time for notching 2 goals and 2 assists during a 5-2 victory over LA Galaxy II in Week 20.
+On July 26, 2022, Iloski was named USL Championship Player of the Week for the second time during the 2022 season, this time for notching 2 goals and 2 assists during a 5–2 victory over LA Galaxy II in Week 20.